Phweedom/CSD3210-TP-Team19/README.md

 Follow the instructions in <a href="#release">Build project for Release</a> for setup of project before testing the interactions.

+*For the best experience, it is advisable to try this application with the audio turned on before entering XR mode (this can be done so by pressing the button at the top left corner of the window)*

  1. Look around
  >To look around, simply turn your head around while wearing the Meta Quest 2 headset.
  2. Grabbing
- >To grab an object, move close to the object and reach out to the object with the Meta Quest 2 controller, then hold the trigger to grab the object.
+ >To grab an object, move close to the object and reach out to the object with the Meta Quest 2 controller, then hold the grab button to grab the object.
  3. Release
- >To let go of the object, release the trigger.
+ >To let go of the object, release the grab button.
  4. Throwing
  >Swing your arm and release the Grab Button to throw the ball
  5. Spawning
- >Press the Trigger Button when the pointer is pointed at a ball spawner to spawn a ball
+ >Press the Trigger Button when the pointer is pointed at a spawner to spawn a basketball, bowling ball or bowling pins.
  6. Movement
  >Point the Meta Quest 2 controller at the floor and hold the Trigger for 2 seconds.
-You will then teleport to that location. <br><br>*[Note that you will always snap to a certain height above the floor.]*
+You will then teleport to that location. <br>*[Note that you will always snap to a certain height above the floor.]*

 <br>